dfkibasys/platform/README.md

 ### Communication Middleware

 Communication in the platform is realized by a Communication API that abstracts from technology-specific peculiarities and that supports the following communication patterns:
- - Synchronous and Asynchronous Request - Response
+ - Request - Response (synchronous and asynchronous)
  - Publish - Subscribe

  <img src='/docs/communication_api.png?raw=true' width='50%' height='50%'>